-Shakshuka is an easy North African and Middle Eastern dish whose strong rich flavor is perfect for pepper lovers.
-Paired with a chunk of good bread and a leafy green salad, shakshuka makes a great brunch or an easy light supper.
-Better yet, you can make the base ahead of time and freeze it.
-This version is a blend of the Tunisian and Moroccan versions.
-We’ve used red and green peppers to make the dish even more colorful than it already is, but you can use either.
-Also, instead of using paprika, you can add spicy harissa paste if you prefer it.
-Check Ann’s Tips for the recipe adjustment.
+Shakshuka is an easy North African and Middle Eastern dish whose strong flavors are perfect for pepper lovers.
+Paired with a chunk of good bread and a leafy green salad, shakshuka makes for a... great brunch or an easy light supper.
+Better yet, you can make the tomatoey base ahead of time and freeze it.
+This version is a blend of the Tunisian and Moroccan versions, using red and green peppers to make the dish even more colorful than it already is.
+If you’d like to add some heat, you can use harissa paste — see the Chef Tips.

-- Stir in the tomato paste and cook 2 minutes or until it just starts to caramelize.
-Add the paprika and the ground cumin, and cook for 1 minute.
+Stir in the tomato paste and cook for 2 minutes, or until it just starts to caramelize.
+Add the paprika and ground cumin, and cook for 1 minute.
 Add the diced tomatoes and bring to a simmer.
-Lower the flame to medium and cook for about 15 minutes, until the tomatoes have reduced and become syrupy, and the mixture resembles a veggie stew.
-Add a tablespoon or 2 of water if the veggies look dry.
+Lower the flame to medium and cook for about 15 minutes, until the tomatoes have reduced and become syrupy and the mixture resembles a veggie stew.
+Add 1-2 tablespoons of water if the veggies look dry.
 Taste for salt.
 If you’re planning to freeze this, stop here.

-- With a spoon, make 4 little wells in the veggies and crack an egg into each – if needed, gently make a little extra room with the spoon so that the eggs settle into the stew to cook without the whites spilling over the top too much.
+With a spoon, make 4 little wells in the veggies and crack an egg into each – if needed, gently make a little extra room with the spoon so that the eggs settle into the stew to cook and the whites aren't spilling out over the top too much.
 Partially cover and cook until the eggs are set to your taste.
-Sprinkle with the chopped coriander and serve immediately.
+Sprinkle with the chopped cilantro and serve immediately.

-If you’re using harissa paste, cut the tomato paste to 2 tablespoons, and cut out the paprika.
+If you would like to use harissa paste, cut the tomato paste down to 2 tablespoons, and do not add paprika.

-To cook: in step 2 add 2 tablespoons of harissa paste to the pan along with the tomato paste and cook as per recipe before adding the cumin.
-Everything else is as per recipe.
+To cook: in step 2, add 2 tablespoons of harissa paste to the pan along with the tomato paste and cook as per recipe before adding the cumin.
+Follow the rest of the recipe as written.